 Impact & Advocacy

-The Special Senate Committee on the Charitable Sector, established in January 2018 and led by Senator Terry Mercer (Liberal, NS – North End), is studying the challenges that our sector faces.
-This committee will evaluate the impact of laws and policies, at all levels, that govern charities.
-AFP Canada contributions to this committee's work include:
+The Special Senate Committee on the Charitable Sector, established in January 2018 and led by Senator Terry Mercer (Liberal, NS – North End), was struck to study the challenges that our sector faces.
+This committee's report outlines 42 recommendations for our sector.
+AFP Canada contributed to this committee's work as follows: